If you have ever checked your Payslip, you are sure to have seen payroll tax deductions from your salary or wage.

 What Is Payroll Tax?

 Payroll tax is a tax contribution the federal, state, and local governments of the USA can levy upon the citizens.
 Employees withhold the payroll tax from the wages or the salary of the employees and pay it to the government.
 These taxes are used to fund different social security, Medicare, and different other public projects.

 Both the employees and the employers have to contribute their equivalent share of payroll tax.
 This tax ensures Public social security and Medicare.
 That is why it is mandatory to pay the payroll tax.
-The different projects that the payroll tax helps fund are – Medicare, local infrastructure, Social Security, and more.
+The different projects payroll outsourcing agency in Singapore helps fund are – Medicare, local infrastructure, Social Security, and more.

 Some of the payroll tax examples are –